SantonyChoi/docs/docs/faq.md

 ### What networks do you support?

-Bitski currently supports only the Kovan and Rinkeby test networks.
-However, we will have support for the main Ethereum network soon.
+Bitski currently supports mainnet (beta), and the Kovan and Rinkeby test networks.

 ---